Common Diffusion Noise Schedules and Sample Steps are Flawed: Evaluation

 \section{Evaluation}

-We finetune Stable Diffusion 2.1-base model on Laion dataset \cite{schuhmann2022laion5b} after changing the noise schedule to enforce zero terminal SNR and switching to the v prediction objective.
+We finetune Stable Diffusion 2.1-base model on Laion dataset \cite{schuhmann2022laion5b} using our fixes.
 Our Laion dataset is filtered similarly to the data used by the original Stable Diffusion.
 We use the same training configurations, i.e. batch size 2048, learning rate 1e-4, ema decay 0.9999, to train our model for 50k iterations.
 We also train an unchanged reference model on our filtered Laion data for a fair comparison.